jonnonz1/nz-statute-book/acts/public/1977/insurance-law-reform-act-1977.md

 (1) A form of proposal for insurance that contains or purports to be an application for shares in a company must not be issued by or on behalf of the company.
 (2) If any person makes a proposal for insurance to a company, the company must not allot shares to that person without first receiving an application for shares that is contained in a document separate from the proposal for insurance.
 (3) If a company contravenes this section,—
-  (a) the company commits an offence and is liable on summary conviction to a fine not exceeding $10,000:
+  (a) the company commits an offence and is liable on conviction to a fine not exceeding $10,000:
-  (b) every director of the company commits an offence and is liable on summary conviction to a fine not exceeding $10,000 if it is proved—
+  (b) every director of the company commits an offence and is liable on conviction to a fine not exceeding $10,000 if it is proved—
     (i) that the act that constituted the offence under paragraph (a) took place with his or her authority, permission, or consent; or
     (ii) that he or she—
       (A) knew, or could reasonably be expected to have known, that the offence under paragraph (a) was to be or was being committed; and